 - You will learn about the soccer rules

-- Having a birds-eye view on the field will actually stimulate your creativity on how to play strategically and score goals
+- Having a birds-eye view of the field will actually stimulate your creativity on how to play strategically and score goals

 - Learn about the best players in the world and what their strengths and weaknesses are.

-To be a good soccer player is a combination of a lot of factors, both on and off the field.
+To be a good soccer player is a combination of many factors, both on and off the field.

-When you work on all the 12 tips I give above you will surely earn the respect from your teammates, coach, and parents.
+When you work on all the 12 tips I give above you will surely earn the respect of your teammates, coach, and parents.

 Did I miss any attributes of a good soccer player?
 Please leave a comment below.